PeterShinners/comp/design/structure.md

 ## Spread Operations and Structure Assembly

-Spread operators allow composing new structures from existing ones.
-The spread incorporates all fields from a source structure, with variants controlling conflict resolution.
-The basic spread (`..`) applies all fields, strong spread (`!..`) creates sticky fields that resist overwriting, and weak spread (`?..`) only adds missing fields.
+Spread operators solve the "merge these data structures" problem elegantly.
+The basic spread (`..`) incorporates all fields, strong spread (`!..`) creates sticky fields that resist overwriting, and weak spread (`?..`) only adds missing fields.
+This covers the common patterns: override everything, lock in values, or provide defaults.

 When spreading multiple structures, fields are applied in source order.
 Named field conflicts are resolved by assignment strength - strong beats normal beats weak.
 Unnamed fields never conflict; they accumulate in order from each spread source.
 The spread operation preserves field ordering within each source structure.